Committed-Bodies/committedbodies-website/src/routes/team/morne-lourens.md

 actionHeading: Tabula Rassa
 order: 2
 actionInstruction: Come and train with me.
-actionLink: /contact
+actionLink: mailto:bookings@committedbodies.co.za?subject=Book a session with Morne
 layout: team
 ---
-I﻿ am Morne Lourens, I am a personal trainer.
+I am Morne Lourens, I am a personal trainer.

-\
-Personal Trainer.

 As your personal trainer, I create one-on-one fitness programmes for you, motivating and guiding you until you achieve your goals.

-\
 I will teach and train you to exercise properly using workouts and specific plans to lose weight, tone, gain muscle or just help you to improve your overall health.

-M﻿y team and I are excited to welcome you to one of our Pay-as-you-go fitness classes or to join our membership, where we can assist you - no matter what your fitness goals are.
+My team and I are excited to welcome you to one of our Pay-as-you-go fitness classes or to join our membership, where we can assist you - no matter what your fitness goals are.

-S﻿ee you in the gym shortly.
+See you in the gym shortly.